 Limestone is an important source of construction aggregate due to its strength, versatility, and low thermal expansion.
-At Melgaard Construction, we own and operate limestone quarries to perform our own crushing and grading to achieve the ideal aggregate mix in the quantity required for all our projects.
-This assures a steady supply of raw materials and a project that moves forward on-time and on budget.
-In addition to providing for our own needs, we also produce surplus aggregate that we provide to construction projects anywhere in Montana, Wyoming, or North Dakota.
+At Melgaard Construction, we operate limestone quarries to perform our own crushing and grading to achieve the ideal aggregate mix in the quantity required for all our projects.
+This assures a steady supply of raw materials and a project that moves forward on time and on budget.
+In addition to providing for our own needs, we also produce surplus aggregate that we provide to construction projects anywhere in Wyoming, North Dakota, Montana, and Colorado.

 Limestone is extremely versatile due to its unique characteristics, particularly when compared to other locally-available aggregates, such as clinker (“scoria”) and alluvial gravel.
 Specifically, limestone aggregates are desirable because they:

 Combine strength and usability – limestone is much more durable than scoria but easier to cut than silica-rich alluvial gravel.